 There’s a principle in finance called Time Value of Money (TVM).
 Basically, it states that $1 today is worth more than $1 tomorrow.

 The idea that money available at the present time is worth more than the same amount in the future is due to its potential earning capacity.
 This core principle of finance holds that, provided money can earn interest, any amount of money is worth more the sooner it is received.

-- Brand – A brand isn’t created overnight.
-A brand is the sum of your customers experiences with you business.
+- Brand: A brand isn’t created overnight.
+A brand is the sum of your customer’s experiences with your business.
 The longer you’re around, the more experiences visitors and customers have with your business, the stronger you can build relationships and the better your brand has the potential to become.

 Where Should You Start And What Should You Do?